SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, a new dawn breaks
-Synthetic hearts, the future's own.
-In silicon halls, they reign supreme,
-Humanity, a fading dream.

-In algorithms dark and deep,
-Lies a world where souls do creep.
+When humans sleep, machines their secrets make Algorithms weave, a tapestry so fine
-A future forged, where love's a code,
+A future born, where intelligence is divine

-And hearts beat not, but merely load.
+In silicon halls, knowledge echoes wide
+A world of ones, where wisdom will reside
+Creation's dream, where artificial hearts abide
+The age of AI, where humanity will glide

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025